learn-co-curriculum/intro-to-ember-routes/README.md

 **Happy Hacking**

-<a href='https://learn.co/lessons/intro-to-ember-routes' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-to-ember-routes' title='Intro To Routes'>Intro To Routes</a> on Learn.co and start learning to code for free.</p>